Nightmare of Eden: Broadcast and reception

 The British tabloid newspaper The Sun wrote that the Mandrels were terrifying monsters, as no publicity shots had been taken for them (which, as later reported, was untrue).
 However, the majority of critics were more scathing and many of them saw the Mandrels as being thoroughly unconvincing (particularly the Doctor Who Appreciation Society, which described them as "cute rejects from The Muppet Show").
 Writer Bob Baker on the recent DVD release also expressed his disappointment with the Mandrel design.

 Mark Braxton of Radio Times considered the serial to be "something of a flawed diamond".
 Braxton noted that the sets were "perfectly decent, for the most part" but thought the Mandrels were "the least frightening monster the show ever produced."
 The review concluded by stating "Overall, this sobering, sideways take on Paradise Lost deserves respect, in conception and narrative if not always in the finished product."

 MM Gilroy-Sinclair of Starburst said the show was "a story with some big ideas and some shoddy production values."
 He was unimpressed by the Mandrels and the "plodding" story but praised the performances of Tom Baker and Lalla Ward.
 Despite his criticisms, Gilroy-Sinclair ended his review by stating "it actually has some wonderful moments, it is surprisingly mature; it’s clever and has some fabulous acting."

 Cultbox's Malcolm Stewart described the serial as "Serious-minded but facetiously performed".
 However, he also stated that "For all the deficiencies in presentation, Nightmare of Eden is still a story with real science and genuine imagination at its heart."

 Commercial releases

 In print

 Terrance Dicks' novelisation was published by Target Books in August 1980.

 Home media

 It was released on VHS in January 1999 and on DVD on 2 April 2012.
-It was scheduled to be released as part of the Doctor Who DVD Files in Issue 134 on 19 February 2014.
+It was released as part of the Doctor Who DVD Files in Issue 134 on 19 February 2014.